-Wozniak (1992a, b) conducted the survey and test trenching for the Grant Park development and construction project, Phases 1 (NMCRIS 39731) and 2 (NMCRIS 41569).
+Wozniak (1992a, b) conducted the survey and test trenching for the

+, Phases 1 (NMCRIS 39731) and 2 (NMCRIS 41569).
 The archaeological investigations for Phase 1 included background research, survey of the Phase 1 project area, and test excavations of two 1m x 1m test units and monitoring the excavation of four test trenches.
 The Phase 1 pedestrian survey found only the remnants of recent activities related to the vacant land that constitutes the Phase 1 project area.
 Historic cultural material was found in the top 10 cm of Test Unit 1, and Test Unit 2 contained historic and prehistoric cultural material in the top 40cm in the context of redeposited materials.
 The results of the Phase 2 survey were negative, but three cultural trash deposits were uncovered in Trench #3 of 5, and one deposit was identified in Trench #4.
 The cultural material within the deposits was associated with the 1930's.

-Rio Abajo Archaeological Services conducted archaeological monitoring of trenches for the construction of a foundation for the Allan Houser Art Park located directly west of the Museum and offices of the Institute of American Indian Arts (Gossett 1993b).
+Rio Abajo Archaeological Services conducted archaeological monitoring of trenches for the construction of a foundation for the located directly west of the

+(Gossett 1993b).
 Gossett reported that the entire area had been previously disturbed to the depth of the trenches, and the few modern items and historic artifacts recovered were mixed together in the context of redeposited materials.
 No stratigraphy was clearly defined due to the level of disturbance.

-This project involved the monitoring of a telephone and electrical power trench by SWCA at the intersection of Palace and Grant Avenues and extended down Sandoval St. (Phillips 1995).
-Trench monitoring revealed the presence of a cobble foundation with soft cement mortar and three courses of adobe bricks on the north side of Sandoval St.in the central area of Trench 3, and a separate cobble foundation in Trench 4 just northwest of the intersection of Burro Alley and Sandoval St. Additionally, stratified cultural deposits containing historic artifacts and faunal remains were identified in the lower 50 cm of fill in Trenches 1 and 2, though the artifact counts decreased considerably to the west.
+This project involved the monitoring of a telephone and electrical power trench by SWCA at the intersection of the presence of a cobble foundation with soft cement mortar and three courses of adobe bricks on the north side of the intersection of the central area of Trench 3, and a separate cobble foundation in Trench 4 just northwest of the intersection of the construction of Additionally, stratified cultural deposits containing historic artifacts and faunal remains were identified in the lower 50 cm of fill in Trenches 1 and 2, though the artifact counts decreased considerably to the west.
 The cultural remains identified during this project were recorded as LA 109088 and were dated to between the mid-1800s to early 1900s.